 Cyber security regulations improvement

 One of the cyber security trends to look out for is a continued need to see a continuing improvement in the relevant regulations as apply to cyber security.

-Here, we look at cyber security best practice — everything from defining it to the importance of training.
-Read here
+See also: Cyber security best practice: Training and technology – Here, we look at cyber security best practice — everything from defining it to the importance of training.

 The dynamic and fast-moving nature of cyber security outpaces regulation which is far too slow and clumsy to be of any benefit and might actually hinder security by building a culture of compliance with regulations and a false sense of security against enemies who are agile, motivated, and clever.

 Some experts have predicted that a more worldwide regulation system in regards to data could come into effect in 2020.

 We can expect to see attackers changing their methodology from pure data theft and website hacking to attacking data integrity itself.

 This type of attack, in comparison to a straightforward theft of data, will serve to cause long-term, reputational damage to individuals or groups by getting people to question the integrity of the data in question.